MBI (Mechanical Breakdown Insurance) - The Definitive Guide

 Is Mechanical Breakdown Insurance suitable for my car loan?

-We would argue there is a high cost with any MBI policy, but there aren't many benefits.
-Consumer New Zealand and ASIC agree with us.
-The exclusions are extensive and mean there's no guarantee you'll be able to claim on a policy.
+It depends - many New Zealanders benefit from the coverage and are happy to invest in a policy.
+However, depending on the policy, the exclusions can be extensive and that means there's no guarantee you'll be able to claim on a policy.
 If you're determined to buy a Mechanical Breakdown Insurance policy, we strongly suggest making sure you are aware of the fine print - i.e. what's covered and what's not covered, as well as the total cost of the policy.

 Should I buy Mechanical Breakdown Insurance from a car dealer?

 Many car dealers don't like customers with pre-approved finance as it lowers their overall profit on selling a car.
 For this reason, we suggest comparing options before signing up for any car loan, Mechanical Breakdown Insurance policy and/or any other add-on.
 While there may be aggressive sales tactics, you should never rush a decision.
-Car finance is expensive, but it is competitive, so there are plenty of options.
+Car finance and MBI are both expensive, but many companies offer finance and cover, which means it's competitive and there are plenty of options.

 Is Mechanical Breakdown Insurance worth the cost?

-We don't think so.
-Australian investigations conclude that car dealers, car lenders and insurance companies make lots of money every time someone signs up for MBI.
+It depends.
+This Reddit post from early 2024 suggests there is value depending on the car insured.
+However, Australian investigations conclude that car dealers, car lenders and insurance companies make lots of money every time someone signs up for MBI.
 No insurance can be so profitable without there being a cost.
-We believe the cost is paid by the policyholder who pays too much for the benefit, can't claim, or a mixture of both.

 Can I buy Mechanical Breakdown Insurance separately from my car loan?